forrestbao/MLClass/jupyterhub/howto_students.md

 ## 1. Usernames and passwords
 Upon open the link above, you will see a login page.
-Your username is your lastname.lastname (**both lowercase**) as they appear on Canvas.
+Your username is your lastname.firstname (**both lowercase**) as they appear on Canvas.
 If you have trouble, please email the TA Roger Ge Luo.
 Create a password for yourself.
 Since you only enter it once, and keystrokes are replaced with asterisks immediately, enter carefully and remember it.

 If you see a Launch Server page like below, just click `Launch Server`.